heimdal/heimdal/lib/asn1/README-X681.md

    qualifiers, the works.

- - We'll really want to do this mainly for the template compiler and begin abandoning the original compiler -- hacking on two compilers is difficult, and the template compiler is superior just on account of emitted code size scaling as `O(N)` instead of `O(M * N)` where `M` is the number of encoding rules supported and `N` is the number of types in an ASN.1 module (or all modules).
+ - We'll really want to do this mainly for the template compiler and begin abandoning the original compiler -- maintaining and developing two compiler backends is difficult enough, but the template compiler is superior just on account of emitted code size scaling as `O(N)` instead of `O(M * N)` where `M` is the number of encoding rules supported and `N` is the number of types in an ASN.1 module (or all modules).

  - Also, to make the transition to using IOS in-tree, we'll want to keep existing fields of C structures as generated by the compiler today, only